AutoBodyShopNear vs Carwise: Complete Comparison

 • Already work with an insurer that uses the CCC ONE platform

-Many car owners may benefit from using both platforms.
+Many car owners may benefit from using both.
 Start with AutoBodyShopNear to identify all available shops and understand repair options, then check Carwise for reviews on specific shops that look promising.

-There is no single "better" platform here.
-AutoBodyShopNear and Carwise excel in different areas, and the right choice depends entirely on what a car owner needs.
+There's no single "better" platform here.
+AutoBodyShopNear and Carwise excel in different areas.

-AutoBodyShopNear.com stands out for its larger database (43,000+ listings versus 22,000+), broader repair type coverage, extensive educational content, and independence from insurance industry interests.
-These strengths make it particularly valuable for car owners who want the widest set of options and the information needed to make confident decisions.
+AutoBodyShopNear.com stands out for its larger database (43,000+ listings versus 22,000+), broader repair type coverage, extensive educational content, and independence from the insurance industry.
+These strengths make it particularly valuable for car owners who want the widest set of options and the information to make confident decisions.

 Carwise.com stands out for its verified review system (1,000,000+ reviews), online appointment scheduling, and CCC ONE insurance integration.
-These strengths make it particularly valuable for car owners working through insurance claims who want social proof and convenience in a single platform.
+These strengths make it particularly valuable for car owners working through insurance claims who want social proof and convenience in one place.

-AutoBodyShopNear's biggest weakness is the lack of a review system and appointment scheduling.
+AutoBodyShopNear's biggest weakness is the lack of reviews and appointment scheduling.
 Carwise's biggest weakness is its smaller listing database and narrower focus on collision repair.

-The most informed approach is to use both.
-Search AutoBodyShopNear for the broadest view of available shops and educational context, then check Carwise for reviews on the shops that fit the repair need.
-Car owners who combine multiple sources of information consistently make better decisions about auto body repair.
+The smartest approach is to use both.
+Search AutoBodyShopNear for the broadest view of available shops and educational context, then check Carwise for reviews on the shops that fit your repair need.

 All feature information and data points in this comparison are based on publicly available information as of May 2026.
 Platform features and listing counts may change over time.